 The truth about cord blood banking is that we are not the same.
 NECBB is AABB accredited.
 Additionally, we are FDA registered and inspected.
 You want to use a cord blood bank that has an established proficiency and the financial viability to make certain that they will safely store your specimen for years to come.

 You can learn more about the AABB accreditation program on their website, aabb.org

 Physicians are highly educated professionals.
 But research in the field is rapidly evolving, so it’s hard for anyone to keep track of all the breakthroughs in stem cell therapy.
 Cord blood stem cells are currently used as part of the treatment plan for more than 80 conditions and there are more prospective therapy options being tested in clinical trials.

-While experiments in therapy are ongoing, the fact is, stem cell treatments are real and being performed.
+NECBB provides our readers with cord blood facts, and the truth is, while experiments in therapy are ongoing, stem cell treatments are real and being performed.
 The first cord blood transplant was performed in 1988.
 The Worldwide Network for Blood & Marrow Transplantation (WBMT) reports that there are more than 35,000 patients worldwide who have received cord blood stem cell transplants.